Quadratic growth of geodesics on the two-sphere: The model system

-is called Clairaut integral. \end{defi} The important fact about it is that it is an integral of motion of the geodesic flow of the metric (\ref{Metric}), i.e. the value of the function is invariant under the geodesic flow.
+The important fact about it is that it is an integral of motion of the geodesic flow of the metric \eqref{Metric}, i.e. the value of the function is invariant under the geodesic flow.
 Thus, it is also invariant under the Reeb flow of $\lambda_H$.